sivacoumar-delage/AZ-203/Labs/Develop for Azure storage/Develop solutions that use blob storage/4 - Manage snapshots of a Blob.md

 </details>

-#### Task 2: Call the ListBlobSnapshotsAsync method to chech that all the Alpha.txt blob' snapshots have been deleted
+#### Task 2: Call the ListBlobSnapshotsAsync method to check that all the Alpha.txt blob' snapshots have been deleted

+#### Task 3: In the main method, comment all the snapshots methods calls